jcreamer898/angularjs-training/labs/lab2/instructions.md

-### LAB
+### LAB 2

+1. Reuse the form from the last lab, and add 2 buttons, `send` and `clear`
-1. Create a module in app.js called "introToAngularApp"
+2. Create a module in `app.js` called `introToAngularApp`
-2. Create a new controllers module called "introToAngularApp.controllers" and add it to the dependencies in the app module
+3. Create a new controllers module in controllers.js called `introToAngularApp.controllers` and add it to the dependencies array in the `introToAngularApp` module
-3. Create a new controller called "ContactCtrl" and add it to a new element on the page
+4. Create a new controller called `ContactCtrl` and add it to a new div on the page with `ng-controller`
-4. Create a send method that binds to a button on the page and alerts a message that says...
+5. Create a `send` method in the controller that binds to a `click` event on the `send` button and `console.log`'s a message that says...

-    "You have a sent a message that says CONTENT to NAME at EMAIL"
+    "A message has been sent to NAME at EMAIL that says CONTENT"

-5. Disable the button unless there's an email and message
+6. Disable the button (`ng-disabled`) unless there's an `email` and `message` defined in the scope
-6. Create a clear method that clears the content of all the inputs, selects, and textareas on the page.
+7. Create a `clear` method in the controller that attaches to the `clear` button clears the content of all the inputs, selects, and textareas on the page.
-7. Show a success message after successfully alerting
+8. Show a success message on the page after clicking `send` by utilizing `ng-show` and a variable on the scope to trigger it
-8. Hide the message after 5 seconds by importing `$timeout` with DI in the controller's factory function
+9. Hide the message after 5 seconds by importing `$timeout` with DI